REDSHOT98/CleanSweep/README.md

 *   ✨ **Intuitive Swiping:** Quickly sort through thousands of files.
 Swipe right to keep, left to delete.
 *   📁 **One-Tap Sorting:** Add your favorite folders, and they'll appear at the bottom of the screen.
 Simply tap a folder icon to instantly move the current photo or video.
 *   ✂️ **Clip Video Moments:** Turn a favorite moment from a video into a still image with the built-in frame extractor.

+### A Tailor-Made Experience

+CleanSweep is built on the belief that your tools should work *your* way.
+The app features a comprehensive settings menu that lets you fine-tune nearly every aspect of the experience to match your personal workflow.

+*   ⚙️ **Deep Customization:** From changing swipe sensitivity and theming to controlling how folder names are displayed, you have the power to create your perfect setup.
+*   🧠 **Smart Defaults:** While highly configurable, the app comes with sensible defaults so you can be productive right out of the box.
+*   👆 **Your Workflow, Your Rules:** Adjust everything from video playback speed to confirmation dialogs and default folder selections to make CleanSweep truly your own.

 ### Powerful Duplicate Finder
 Free up gigabytes of space by getting rid of unnecessary copies.